Locations Contact

 for Athlete’s Foot Treatment

-If you’re seeking foot fungus treatment in Rancho Santa Margarita and Newport Beach Area, our team at Foot & Ankle Specialty Group has you covered.
+If you’re seeking foot fungus treatment in Rancho Santa Margarita and Newport Beach Area, our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.has you covered.
 In business for 20 years, we are a modern, family-friendly podiatry office, proudly serving families, individuals, and athletes of all ages.
 Founded by Dr. Salma Aziz, D.P.M, M.S. and including Dr. Petrina Yokay and Dr. Jessica Arneson, our practice is about getting people back to activity.
 We are a nurturing female doctor group that will provide excellent treatment and follow up with care.

 Banner media